Eyevinn/player-analytics-grafana/README.md

 ## Prerequisites

 Before starting this guide, one should have:
-- An existing ClickHouse instance with analytics data (this is typically already set up as part of the analytics worker)
+- An existing ClickHouse instance with analytics data (this is already set up as part of the analytics worker)
   -  ClickHouse connection details:
   - Endpoint URL: https://<your-clickhouse-endpoint>/play
   - Database name (typically `epas_default`)